northridge-dev/ai-intro/syllabus_spring.md

 ## The Plan

-We'll spend the majority of each week building KnotebookLM (our version of Google's NotebookLM).
-Even for professional developers, it's hard to say how long it will take to develop complex software or how exactly it will unfold.
-We'll build as fast as we can.
-But we'll also take time to experiment, read, and discuss.
+We'll spend most of our time building KnotebookLM (our version of Google's NotebookLM).
+We'll build as fast as we can, but we'll also take time to experiment, read, and discuss.

-I will publish a more detailed plan at the beginning of each week, but here is a rough sketch of the plan:
+I will publish a more detailed schedule at the beginning of each week, but here is a rough sketch of the plan:

 1. high-level system design of KnotebookLM
-2. precursors: text generation before neural networks (to better judge what it means to say that a large language model is "just" a next-word predictor)
+2. precursors: summarization and text generation before neural networks (to better judge what it means to say that a large language model is "just" a next-word predictor)
 3. neural network basics
 4. build and train a large language model